-There are no formal easements within the net Offset area, however, a buffer of 4 m has been added to the northern fence line of the Offset area because the fence line is maintained in the adjacent crop paddock using herbicide.
+There are no formal easements within the net Offset area and existing undeveloped road reserves have been excluded.
 No future utilities or road easements can be applied to the Offset area as these are likely to conflict with the objectives of this OMP.